Advertisement

 How do I know if my dog has finished giving birth?

-What should I feed my dog after giving birth?
+What should I feed my dog after delivery?

-Feed your dog the puppy food that she has had during the last three weeks of pregnancy, as her body is already used to it and it is higher in energy than adult dog food.
-Putting water on the food can help your dog’s hydration.
+Feed your dog the same food she had during the last three weeks of pregnancy, as it is higher in energy than adult dog food.
+Adding water to her food can help with hydration.

 How long after feeling puppies move will they be born?

-What temperature should a dog be when in labour?
+What should a dog's temperature be during labour?

 More advice on...